MicrosoftDocs/sql-docs/docs/connect/ado-net/sqlclient-troubleshooting-guide.md

 ## Contact Support

-If this guide doesn't solve your connectivity issues, you may view existing issues in [dotnet/sqlclient](https://github.com/dotnet/SqlClient) repository and open a new issue if needed.
+If this guide doesn't solve your connectivity issues, you may view existing issues in the [dotnet/sqlclient](https://github.com/dotnet/SqlClient) repository and open a new issue if needed.